Sushil-19/Group_Project/README.md

 3. Repair a bike if servicing is needed by clicking on the "Repair" button.
 4. Move a bike to a different location by clicking on the "Move Bike" button.

+# Manager

+1. The manager has only one login page.
+2. Access the data of bikes and rental stations by clicking on "Find" button for selected time frames.
+3. Get the graphical representation of data (Figures) by clcking on "Show Figures" button.

 ## Contributing

 Contributions to improve the Bike Management System are welcome.
 If you'd like to contribute: